Installing Connectware (Kubernetes)

 ### Troubleshooting Pod Stages

-If a pod is in another state than expected or if it is stuck at a certain stage for more than three minutes, there might be an issue.
+If a pod is in a different state than expected or if it is stuck at a certain stage for more than three minutes, there might be an issue.

 * To investigate the pod status, enter the following command: